Course Descriptons By Program

 This course focuses on issues of contemporary concern in art history.
 The topics are faculty-selected and of contemporary consequence.

 ART422 - Art History: The Art World After Modernism

-This is a seminar in art theory: The Art World after modernism is a discussion-based course which considers the theoretical concerns informing and shaping artistic production and dialogue in the late 20th and 21st centuries.
-The study of primary sources in the form of critical writings addressing late modern, postmodern and contemporary art provides students with a thorough grounding in the bases for the development of the historical movements and the distinctive approaches to artistic production of the period.
+Seminar in Art Theory: The Art World after Modernism is a discussion-based course which considers the theoretical concerns informing and shaping artistic production and dialogue in the late 20th and 21st centuries.
+The study of primary sources in the form of critical writings addressing late modern, postmodern, and contemporary art provides students with a thorough grounding in the bases for the development of the historical movements and the distinctive approaches to artistic production of the period.
 The course affords students the opportunity to integrate the knowledge of art history gleaned in survey courses with an extensive examination of salient art criticism and theory.
-(3 crs.)
-As needed.

 ART427 - Graphic Design Studio 3